Desano language: Vowels

+Consonants

 Morphology

 Thorough documentation of Desano morphology is available from various scholars, mainly contributed by Reichel-Dolmatoff (in Portuguese), and Silva (in English).
 In which, Silva (2012) has offered a detailed account that covers the nominal and the verbal aspects of Desano morphology.
 Nominal morphology covers noun roots, pronouns, noun phrase (NP) structures, while verbal morphology covers verb roots, verb classes, and verb constructions.
 In terms of noun roots, Desano has bimoraic nouns that follow certain tonal requirements, such that each word contains at least one high tone.
 In general, Desano words follow a CVCV structure in terms of consonants and vowels, which is similar to that of Japanese.
 Desano nouns generally have a masculine-feminine distinction, as demonstrated in its pronoun inventory.
 Furthermore, its verbs distinguish between ‘animate’ and ‘inanimate’ entities, which is of close relation to the nature.
 On top of that, it is evident that Desano presents a clear cut between human beings and non human beings in regards to its lexicon, as illustrated by its strict structure of verb class.
 Desano’s verb class also details in singular or plural, high class or low class animates, and countable and uncountables.
 Overall, it is clear that Desano follows a clear and strict morphological order, which details from pronunciation to word choice, and from physical to supernatural state.

-Pronouns in Desano
+Pronouns

 There are two kinds of pronouns in Desano, namely personal pronouns and demonstrative pronouns.
 Some come with a masculine and feminine distinction in certain classes, similar to that of French or Portuguese.

-Personal Pronouns
+Personal pronouns

 Personal pronouns in Desano are somewhat comparable to that of “I, we, you, they, he, she, it” in English, in a sense that there is a distinction between first, second, third person, and also singular or plural subjects.

-Silva (2012)

-Demonstrative Pronouns
+Demonstrative pronouns

-Demonstrative pronouns are used to “make a distinction between ‘proximal’ and ‘distal’ (Silva 2012), such distinction of proximity could be understood as using ‘this’ or ‘that’ in English, in relation to the distance between the speaker and the object.
+Demonstrative pronouns are used to “make a distinction between ‘proximal’ and ‘distal’, such distinction of proximity could be understood as using ‘this’ or ‘that’ in English, in relation to the distance between the speaker and the object.